symfony/symfony-docs/components/dependency_injection/tags.rst

     stack framework.
 See :doc:`/cookbook/service_container/compiler_passes`
     for more details.

-Adding additional attributes on Tags
+Adding additional Attributes on Tags
 ------------------------------------

 Sometimes you need additional information about each service that's tagged with your tag.